 Dehydrogenases catalyze reversible redox reactions and are thus used as oxidative or reductive biocatalysts.
 Conversely, oxygenases, oxidases and peroxidases catalyze irreversible oxidations due to the reaction thermodynamics.
 This is attributed to the highly exothermic reduction of O_2 or H_2O_2 , which act as electron acceptors in the case of oxygenases and oxidases, or peroxidases respectively [144].
 In contrast to oxidases, oxygenases incorporate one (monooxygenases) or both (dioxygenases) oxygen atoms of O_2 into their substrates.
 Redox enzymes often require cofactors, which are direct products of the primary metabolism of the cells.
-These requirements impose special constraints on the development of bioprocesses involving oxidoreductases.
-These cofactors or coenzymes, such as NAD(P)H or NAD(P)+, act as electron donating or accepting molecules, being coupled to the redox metabolism within cells [14,150-153].
+These impose special requirements constraints on the development of bioprocesses involving oxidoreductases.
+These cofactors or coenzymes, such as NAD(P)H or NAD(P) ${+}$, act as electron donating or accepting molecules, being coupled to the redox metabolism within cells [14,150-153].
 Therefore an efficient cofactor recycling system is required to achieve economically efficient processes (see Chapters 2 and 7-8 for applying biocatalysis at practical level) [104,154-158].
 Exceptions include peroxidases, which couple the reduction of hydrogen peroxide to water with the two electron oxidation of the substrate, and oxidases, which couple the reduction of O2 to hydrogen peroxide or water with the two- or four-electron oxidation of an activated carbon scaffold.
-All reactions dealing with O2 or H2O2 reduction involve reactive oxygen species such as oxygen radicals or hydrogen peroxide itself, which often cause extensive damage to biomolecules, including enzymes.
+All reactions dealing with O{1} or $H{1}O{2}$ reduction involve reactive oxygen species such as oxygen radicals or hydrogen peroxide itself, which often cause extensive damage to biomolecules, including enzymes.
+These reactive oxygen species and their damage can be handled by the metabolism of resting or growing cells, an advantage that can be exploited for productive redox biocatalysis [144].
+1.3.1 Dehydrogenases Dehydrogenases (also known as reductases) are the most widely used oxidoreductases for synthetic purposes [104,143,158-160], and they are classified in groups EC 1.1.1.- (acting on the CH-OH group of donors), EC 1.2.1.- (acting on the aldehyde or oxo group of donors), or EC 1.4.1.- (acting on the CH-NH2 group of donors).
+They always use NAD+ or NADP+ as cofactors [159].